 Once you receive confirmation of your housing assignment, you also will receive information about the dates and times that you should check in.

-We’ve extended the traditional move-in schedule to begin on Wednesday, August 25, 2021—several days prior to the start of classes.
+We’ve extended the traditional move-in several days prior to the start of classes.
 This extended period ensures social distancing and allows you the space and time to comfortably set up your home on campus.

 Check your Adelphi University student email address for ongoing updates.
 And, if you have any questions, please do not hesitate to call the Office of Residential Life and Housing at 516.877.3650 or email the housing team at email@example.com.